jeremygray/pyfilesec/docs/source/index.rst

 to hire someone to "break in on your behalf"; hopefully that is not possible, even for a well-funded adversary.
 So it is possible to lose data by trying to secure it.

-**Development status:** As of version 0.2.0, the development status is still **alpha**, meaning that major API changes and bugs are likely.
-The development emphasis is currently on refactoring the code from a function-based organization (0.2.0) to a class-based organization (milestone 0.3 release). class SecFile will be the core class provided by the package.
+**Development status:** As of version 0.2.10, the development status is **alpha**, meaning that major API changes and bugs are possible.
+The development emphasis is currently on refactoring the code for Python 3.
 Documentation is a work in progress.
-A few extensions are planned, e.g., an alternative encryption backend and zip.
+A few extensions are planned, notably alternative encryption backends (likely pycrypto and gpg) and using zip for archives.
 File permissions on Windows needs work.
-Python 3 is completely untested.

-Comments and code contributions are welcome.
+Comments, bug reports or fixes, and code contributions are welcome.
 Feedback can be posted on github (see issues at https://github.com/jeremygray/pyfilesec/).
-Contact by private email is preferred for anything sensitive, such as security concerns.
+Contact by private email is preferred for anything sensitive.

 Principles and Approach